Scatter Charting BDC Baby Bond Yields: 6% To 10%

 Source: Yahoo Finance

-This article discusses TriplePoint Venture Growth (TPVG) and its Baby Bond that trades under the symbol "TPVY."
+This article discusses TriplePoint Venture Growth (TPVG) and its Baby Bond that trades under the symbol "TPVY" and Seeking Alpha has just added information at the following link:

 Source: QuantumOnline.com Home Page